matyanwek/pretty_str/README.md

-# pretty_str.py
+# pretty_str

-A simple package to format strings for terminal output.
+A python package to format strings for terminal output.